Dino (marque): Dino 156 F2

-This racer gave birth to a whole generation of V6-powered, Ferrari-built cars.

 Dino 166 F2

 A change in Formula One rules for the 1966 season brought changes to Formula 2 as well.
 New homologation requirements meant that at least 500 production units of the same engine block were to be produced.
 Ferrari turned to Fiat to produce a more affordable sports car for this purpose.
 Fiat produced two models with the Dino engine in coupé and spider form under the name Fiat Dino.
-And so for the 1967 European Championship season Ferrari was able to field a new car, the Dino 166 F2 with a rear-mounted, longitudinal 65° Dino V6 engine.
+For the 1967 European Championship season Ferrari was able to field a new car, the Dino 166 F2, with a rear-mounted, longitudinal 65° Dino V6 engine.
 The car made its debut at the Racing Car Show in Turin in February 1967.

 Specifications

-The new powerplant had 1596.25 cc of total capacity with a bore of 86 mm and a very short stroke at only 45.8 mm with a Heron type 3 valves head.
-A single 'split' overhead camshafts per bank actuated the valves per cylinder: two inlet directly by the camshaft and one exhaust through a rocker.
+The new powerplant had 1596.25 cc of total capacity with a bore of 86 mm and a very short stroke at only 45.8 mm with a Heron type 3 valve head.
+A single split overhead camshaft per bank actuated three valves per cylinder: two inlet directly by the camshaft and one exhaust through a rocker.
 In 1968, the cylinder measures changed to 79.5 x 53.5 mm (1593.4 cc) with an 11:1 compression ratio.

 In 1969, the power grew from 200 PS at 10,000 rpm to 232 PS at 11,000 rpm.
 Fuel feed was by Lucas indirect injection and ignition by Magneti Marelli transistorized twin-plugs, later changed to a single ignition.

 The chassis was a semi-monocoque with all-independent suspension and disc brakes.
 Seven cars were built, of which three were later converted for the Tasman race series with engines enlarged to 2.4 litres.

 Racing

-The cars were raced by Ernesto Brambilla, Chris Amon, Andrea de Adamich and Derek Bell.
+The cars were raced by Ernesto Brambilla, Chris Amon, Andrea de Adamich, and Derek Bell.
 Their first F2 wins were the 1968 Hockenheim race and later the GP Roma at Vallelunga.

 Dino 246 Tasmania

-For the 1968 season of Formula One, Ferrari had returned to the V12-engined cars.
+For the 1968 season of Formula One, Ferrari had returned to the V12 engined cars.
 This created a need to pursue other racing venues for their already existing projects.
-The Tasman Series for cars up to 2500 cc was just that venue and the Dino 246 Tasmania was just such a car.
-Converted from the Dino 166 Formula 2 basis with the engine enlarged to 2.4 L to meet the requirements without overstretching the engine.
+The Tasman Series for cars up to 2500 cc was just that venue and the Dino 246 Tasmania (sometimes referred to as the Ferrari 246T) was just such a car, converted from the Dino 166 Formula 2 basis with the engine enlarged to 2.4 L to meet the requirements without overstretching the engine.

+By 1969, the car had been given a rear wing and two smaller wings protruding from the front of the bodywork (as seen in the picture of Chris Amon on his way to winning the 1969 Australian Grand Prix).
+After having already won the series, At the 7th and final round at Sandown in Melbourne, Amon told reporter Max Stahl that while the wings did help the cars, he would rather that they were done away with altogether.